TITLE 6 PRIMARY AND SECONDARY EDUCATION

 and 35:1 for a speech-language pathologist for special education services or

-education teachers or speech-language pathologists provide to students with
+speech-language pathologists provide to students with disabilities whose IEPs

 (3) The

-properly licensed special education teachers provide services to students with
+which properly licensed special education teachers provide services to students

-disabilities whose IEPs require an extensive amount of special education for a
+with disabilities whose IEPs require an extensive amount of special education

-services shall be provided 50 percent or more of the school day.)
+services shall be provided fifty percent or more of the school day.)

 (4) The